drocheam/optrace/docs/source/index.rst

 **Features**
- * Sequential raytracing for geometrical optics
+ * Sequential Monte-Carlo raytracing for geometrical optics
+ * Rendering of RGB detector images, including dispersion and filter effects of the optical setup
+ * Functions for paraxial analysis (matrix optics, cardinal points/planes and PSF convolution)
+ * Includes various presets and user-definable surface shapes, ray sources, and media
+ * Import of basic ``.zmx`` ZEMAX geometries (surfaces, media, positions)
+ * Optional edge diffraction approximation with :ref:`hurb_details`
+ * Optional GUI with an interactive 3D scene viewer
  * Free and open source software
  * Programming/scripting approach to optics simulation
- * Rendering of colored detector images
- * Paraxial analysis (matrix optics, cardinal points/planes and PSF convolution)
- * Includes presets and user-definable surface shapes, ray sources, and media
- * Optional GUI with an interactive 3D scene viewer
  * Automation capabilities
  * High performance of 85 ms / surface / million rays (:ref:`details <benchmarking>`)
  * Comprehensive documentation

 **Limitations**
- * Coding-free simulations are not supported
+ * Coding-free simulations ("GUI only") are not supported
  * Wave optics effects such as diffraction and interference are not included
  * No non-sequential raytracing for simulating ghost images and reflections
  * Mirror or Fresnel lens optics are not supported
- * No modelling of scattering effects or polarization-dependent media
+ * No modelling of scattering effects, gradient index materials, or birefringent media
  * No functionality for lens optimization, aberration analysis, and tolerancing

 **Purpose/Use Cases**
  * Educational purposes, demonstrating aberrations or simple optical setups
  * Introductory tool to paraxial, geometrical optics or image formation
  * Simulation of simpler systems: Prism, eye model, telescope, ...
+ * Realistic color image rendering in imaging setups
  * Estimation of effects where professional software (ZEMAX, OSLO, Quadoa, ...) is overkill for